aws-samples/aws-cdk-cicd-boot-sample/README.md

 ## CDK Useful commands

 * `npm ci`                              install the packages from the frozen dependencies in the package-lock.json
 * `npm run build`                       compile typescript to js
 * `npm run watch`                       watch for changes and compile
 * `npm run test`                        perform the jest unit tests
-* `npm install`               installs an npm package (make sure to run the npm run generate-checksum afterwards)
+* `npm install`                         installs an npm package (make sure to run the npm run validate:fix afterwards)
-* `npm run generate-checksum` generate checksum of the package-lock.json (after installing new dependencies)
+* `npm run validate:fix`                generate checksum of the package-lock.json (after installing new dependencies)
+* `npm run validate`                    validate the checksum of the package-lock.json
-* `npm run audit`             audits both NPM and Python dependencies
+* `npm run audit`                       audits the project dependencies (both NPM and Python dependencies), source code with static code analyses
-* `npm run audit-nodejs`      audits NPM dependencies
+* `npm run audit:deps:nodejs`           audits NPM dependencies
-* `npm run audit-python`      audits Python dependencies
+* `npm run audit:deps:python`           audits Python dependencies
+* `npm run audit:scan:security`         perform static security checks (semgrep, bandit, shellcheck)
+* `npm run audit:license`               validate the NOTICE file
+* `npm run audit:fix:license`           update the NOTICE file of the project
+* `npm run license`                     validate the NOTICE file
+* `npm run license:default`             validate the NOTICE file on Linux systems
+* `npm run license:macos`               validate the NOTICE file on MacOS systems
 * `npm run lint`                        check for linting issues in the project
-* `npm run lint-fix`          fix linting issues in the project (do not forget to add & commit the fixed files)
+* `npm run lint:fix`                    fix linting issues in the project (do not forget to add & commit the fixed files)
 * `cdk deploy`                          deploy this stack to your default AWS account/region
 * `cdk diff`                            compare deployed stack with current state
 * `cdk synth --all`                     emits the synthesized CloudFormation template for all stacks

 ## Pointers to external documentation